-s chool Devices Personal Devices

-School owned for School owned for Authorised owned Yes but must Yes handed in at the office on arrival and collected at the end of the school day.
-Not permitted for use in school. school.
-Visitor owned
+s chool Devices Personal Devices School owned for single user School owned for multiple users Authorised device Student owned Staff owned Visitor owned Allowed in school Yes Yes Yes Yes but must handed in at the office on arrival and collected at the end of the school day.
+Not permitted for use in school.
+Yes Yes Full network access Varies depending on login and assigned permissions Varies depending on login and assigned permissions.
+No No No No Internet only Varies depending on the device e.g iPad - internet access, Computer - potential network access.
+Varies depending on how the device is set up and the intended use.
+Yes - Varies depending on assigned permissions.
+Varies depending on assigned permissions - nature of visit and purpose of use No network access Varies depending on the device e.g iPad -no access, Computer - access.
+Varies depending on how the device is set up and the intended use.
+No access. - - -

-single user multiple users device owned

-Allowed in Yes Yes Yes Yes but must Yes Yes

-school handed in at

-the office on

-arrival and

-collected at

-the end of the

-school day.

-Not permitted

-for use in

-school.

-Full network Varies depending on Varies depending No No No No

-access login and assigned on login and

-permissions assigned

-permissions.

-Internet Varies depending on Varies depending Yes - Varies Varies

-only the device e.g iPad - on how the depending on depending on

-internet access, device is set up assigned assigned

-Computer - potential and the intended permissions. permissions -

-network access. use. nature of visit

-and purpose

-of use

-No network Varies depending on Varies depending No access. - - -

-access the device e.g iPad -no on how the

-access, Computer - device is set up

-access. and the intended

-use.